Jimmyh-world/BPextrodanaire/README.md

-# Stockholm React Application (Vite)
+# Stockholm Movie Database (Vite)

 ## Project Overview

-This is a modern React application bootstrapped with Vite, designed with a focus on maintainability, scalability, and best practices.
-The application serves as a foundation for building robust web applications using the React framework with Vite's lightning-fast development experience.
+This is a modern React application bootstrapped with Vite, designed to search and display movie information using the OMDb API.
+The application demonstrates best practices in React development with a focus on maintainability, scalability, and performance using Vite's lightning-fast development experience.

+## Features

+- **Movie Search** - Search for movies by title using the OMDb API
+- **Responsive UI** - Modern, mobile-friendly interface that adapts to different screen sizes
+- **Fast Development** - Lightning-fast HMR (Hot Module Replacement) using Vite
+- **API Integration** - Clean service layer for external API communication

 ## Technologies Used